Information about Benidipine

 - You have been prescribed Benidipine to improve your blood pressure and/or to reduce the number and severity of angina attacks.

-- Lowering blood pressure reduces the chance of future heart attack & stroke.
+- Lowering blood pressure reduces the chance of future heart attack and stroke.

 - Take it at the same time every day to help you remember to take it.